Muldero/AgentBasedBsubtilis/README.md

 ### Files ######################################################################

-SimulationScript.R - Running this file will load in all packages and run code to produce the data in our paper
+SimulationScript.R - Running this file will load in all packages and run code to produce the data in our paper.

 Functions.R - Sourced in CompleteSourceScript.R.
 All of the functions required to run and analyze these simulations.

 Model_SourceOnly.R - Sourced in CompleteSourceScript.R.
 This script contains the
   code to perform simulations.
 Must be run by sourcing SimulationScript.R.

 Packages.R - Sourced in CompleteSourceScript.R.
 Loads all of the required packages.
 Sets library to the Packages directory.